kerrimattingly/liftoff-assignments/project_01/README.md

 6. thymeleaf

 ## What I'll Have to Learn
-Implementing a database that allows data to be added and deleted; using bootstrap to add structure and style to the application.
+Implementing a database that allows data to be added and deleted; search the database: search functionality; using bootstrap to add structure and style to the application.